icgrp/bert/docs/tutorials/huffman/huffman.md

 ## Overview
 This tutorial will lead you through using BERT to read and write memories in a hardware design.

 The tutorial covers the use of BERT with both the SDK (Xilinx tools 2019.1 and earlier) as well as with Vitit (Xilinx tools 2019.2 and later).
 At times below, there will be instructions to copy files from a particular directory or to run a particular script.
 A typical example would be the location of the sample files, either `.../bert/docs/tutorials/huffman/hw_huffman_sdk` or `.../bert/docs/tutorials/huffman/hw_huffman_vitis`.
 To simplify the discussion, that location would be listed as `.../bert/docs/tutorials/huffman/hw_huffman_TOOL` - you would need to replace the word `TOOL` with either `sdk` or `vitis`.
+In addition the `.../bert/` represents the location where your BERT repository exists on your computer.

 The hardware for the project is a Huffman Encoder design where 4 memories are used:
 * A 1024x8b memory with 8b characters that will be encoded, called `rawTextMem`